 It's important to remember that periods of falling prices are a common part of investing in the stock market.
 While some investors will use a variety of trading tools, including individual stock and stock index options, to help hedge their portfolios against a sudden drop in the market, perhaps the best move you can make is managing your overall risk position.

 One risk that some investors may be exposed to is the risk of falling short of a long-term financial goal.
 Investing too conservatively may contribute to not reaching an accumulation target.
 Remember that despite several down cycles, stock prices as measured by the S&P 500 have risen steadily over time.
-The S&P 500 posted a 10.07% annualized rate of return for the period from January 1, 1926, to December 31, 2015.* Of course, past performance is not indicative of future results.
+The S&P 500 posted more than a 10% annualized rate of return for the period from January 1, 1926, to December 31, 2017.* Of course, past performance is not indicative of future results.
 Investors cannot directly purchase an index.
 Being too conservative and avoiding stocks could limit your portfolio's return.